 For many different reasons, psychologists, therapists, and psychiatrists need to have a single diagnostic manual in order to diagnose people correctly with mental health issues, such as anxiety.
 Known as the Diagnostic and Statistical Manual (DSM), It's updated once or twice every decade, and goes through iterations that can be seen in the numbers (DSM I, DSM II, etc.)

-The DSM-IV is now an outdated DSM for anxiety, as it has been replaced by both the DSM-IV-TR, and now the DSM-V. But the manual itself still tends to hold true today.
+The DSM-IV is an outdated DSM for anxiety, as it was replaced by both the DSM-IV-TR, and now the DSM-V. But the manual itself still tends to hold true today.
 In this article, we'll discuss what the DSM IV says about anxiety.

 Do You Have Anxiety?

 I have a free tool available to let you know what your anxiety is, how severe it is, and what you can do to solve it.
 Take my free 7-minute anxiety test now to learn more.

 The DSM is likely always to be the diagnostic manual psychologists use to diagnose anxiety.
 It should be noted, however, that even if you do not qualify for a diagnosable disorder, you may still be suffering from enough anxiety that it warrants treatment.
 Take my anxiety test, and remember that it's not always about what you're suffering from so much as it's about not suffering.